 To ensure accurate information is being written and shared about your brand, you need AI algorithms to find it.
 That’s where your newsroom steps in, giving the ‘machine’ all the data it needs to recompose a story about your brand.

-10. Keep up with your competitors
+10. Having an online newsroom lets you keep up with your competitors